nathanecross/seapipe/README.md

 (e.g. electrode names, polarity of recordings, individualised frequency bands etc).
 The only requirement is that the data should be structured in BIDS.

+For more information, check out the documentation at: https://seapipe.readthedocs.io/en/latest/index.html